 Pet insurance can provide you with peace of mind if the worst was to happen to your pet, but it can be overwhelming to know which policy you should consider.

-Whether you’ve got a dog in its later years or you’ve just purchased a kitten, we can help you find a pet insurance quote.
+Whether you’ve got a dog getting on in years or just purchased a kitten, we can help you find a pet insurance quote.

-Our pet insurance comparison tool allows you to assess a variety of policies from our panel of providers; so you can compare their costs, features and more online and in one place.
+Our pet insurance comparison tool allows you to assess a variety of policies from our panel of providers and underwriters, so you can compare costs, features and more.

 Within minutes, you’ll have a range of options to choose from.
-The best part is this service is free.
-It pays to compare, so let us help you!
+The best part is this service is free to use, always.